Email Source

 Common Issues

-• Verify DNS MX records are correctly configured and propagated
+• For MX setups, verify DNS records are correctly configured and propagated

 • Confirm the stream route exists in the stream_routes table